benjamin-glitsos/item-management-system/README.md

 ### Controller&ndash;Scala Container

-* Architecture: Routing, Middleware, Validation, Service, DAO, and Seeding
+* Architecture: Routes, Middleware, Validation, Service, DAO, Seeding, and Mixins
-* Object-oriented mixin pattern
-* Strong type-safety using monads and other Algebraic Data Types
+* Strong type safety using monads and other Algebraic Data Types
+* Object-oriented in the large, functional programming in the small
 * RESTful API design
-* Middlewares for authentication, logging, validation, and more
+* Middlewares for validation and logging
-* Optimised to minimise round-trips and network load
 * JSON Schemas are the source-of-truth for both back-end and front-end validation

 ### Admin&ndash;React Container

 **Note:** refactoring in progress

-* Architecture: Pages, Component, and Hooks
+* Architecture: Routes, Pages, Hooks, Components, and Utilities
 * Server-state management using React Query
-* Functional data pipelines using Ramda
+* Functional data transformations using Ramda

 ### Database&ndash;PostgreSQL Container

+* Architecture: Functions, Triggers, Views, Tables, Domains, and Indexes

 * Architecture: rich metadata is abstracted into a separate table, however the use of views, ‘instead of’ triggers and stored procedures allow operating as if the metadata was in the same table

-* Trigram indexes speed up text search
-* Domain constraints ensure data integrity
+*
+* Functions reduce need for round trips to the controller
 * Fourth normal form (4NF)

 <!-- ### Session&ndash;Redis Container -->